judeosbert/onsheets.io/README.md

 * **HappyPeers** - HappyPeers is an innovative employee feedback system to promore a healthy workspace by address internal issues which otherwise snow balls in to unspoken internal conflicts.
 You can visit the project in action at https://happypeers.work.
 You can check out the repo at https://github.com/judeosbert/happypeers

 * **Greetings App** - Greetings app is an Android app built on top of HappyPeers which is doing $600 MRR using ads.
 There was **zero backend development time** that has gone into the app.

-*
+Download the app at https://play.google.com/store/apps/details?id=com.kleptomaniac.labs.greetings.app